San Francisco prosecutor has a 'purpose': find Justin Bieber taggers

 The Bieber campaign stencils appeared to have been done in permanent spray paint and did not wash away in recent rains, Herrera said.

-Similar sidewalk graffiti appeared in Manhattan's East Village neighborhood in November around the time of the album's release, a Reuters witness reported.
+Similar sidewalk graffiti appeared in Manhattan's East Village neighbourhood in November around the time of the album's release, a Reuters witness reported.

 Herrera's office said the album campaign was not the first to plague San Francisco streets and the issue has re-emerged over the past year, triggering complaints from residents.